Five Fast Facts

 A building does not need a fuel-fired system to have a CO exposure incident.

 While boilers, furnaces and HVAC systems are the #1 source of CO incidents in schools, they're not the only source.
-A growing percentage of emergency CO-related incidents in schools are caused by things like snow- or nest-blocked vents, propane-powered cleaning equipment, idling vehicles and improperly ventilated construction areas using gas-powered equipment.
+A growing percentage of emergency CO-related incidents in schools are caused by things like snow- or nest-blocked vents, propane-powered cleaning equipment, idling vehicles and using gas-powered equipment in improperly ventilated areas.

 At this time, most educators and faculty nationwide are not required to complete any kind of carbon monoxide awareness, prevention or situational training.